airbytehq/airbyte-interop-catalog/catalog/facebook_marketing/generated/dbt_project/models/README.md

 | `lifetime_budget` | Lifetime budget of the campaign. | `campaigns.lifetime_budget` | 🟢 1.00 | Direct match with the field 'campaigns.lifetime_budget'. |
 | `status` | Status values are - 'ACTIVE', 'PAUSED', 'DELETED', 'ARCHIVED'. | `campaigns.status` | 🟢 1.00 | Direct match with the field 'campaigns.status'.
 The status values are assumed to directly correspond. |

-### Mapping from Airbyte `ads_insights` to Fivetran `basic_ad`
+### Mapping: Airbyte `ads_insights` to Fivetran `basic_ad`

 - Table Match Confidence Score: 🟢 0.90
 - Table Completion Score: 🟢 0.95

-#### Evaluation

-The mapping is very comprehensive and the fields provided closely match the target schema.
-Most fields have a clear counterpart in the target schema, providing high confidence scores.
+- Summary Self-Evaluation: _The mapping is very comprehensive and the fields provided closely match the target schema.
+Most fields have a clear counterpart in the target schema, providing high confidence scores._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |